RadialDevGroup/ombudsman/management/ONBOARDING.md

 - Email insurance application to KP Group list: <a href="mailto:csc-den-roc-group@kp.org" target="_blank">csc-den-roc-group@kp.org</a>.
 - If they do not receive an insurance card for Kaiser within 2 months, they should let Ben know.

+### Feedback and Management Communication
+  - Ben typically reserves Tuesdays as a day when staff can book ad hoc meetings on his calendar.
+Any available time on other days of the week is fine, but Tuesdays are generally reserved for staff.
+You can use these links to schedule a time: [15 minutes](https://calendly.com/benatradial/1-1s), [1 hour](https://calendly.com/benatradial/employee-check-ins-60)
+  - Retrospectives, one-on-ones, skip-levels

 ### Equipment, desk space, network, keys
 Goal:
   - Check out company equipment. <a href="https://github.com/RadialDevGroup/Policy/raw/master/documents/Equipment%20Release.pdf" target="_blank">(Release)</a>